benmcp/gulp-pylint/README.md

 # Gulp Pylint

-A gulp task runner that runs Pylint.
+A gulp task runner for Pylint.

 ## Getting Started